 Syllabus online 🔜

-Ambre Charpier is a doctoral candidate at the University of Paris 1 Panthéon-Sorbonne, a visual artist and educator based in Paris suburbs.
-Her research-led practice encompasses essays, installations, and moving images through which she investigates technology's paradoxical relationship with transparency, particularly in the context of what it is means to be visible or obscured in our computational culture.
+Ambre Charpier is a doctoral candidate at the University of Paris 1 Panthéon-Sorbonne (finishing in 2 months !!!), a visual artist and educator based in Paris suburbs.
+Her research-led practice encompasses essays, installations, and moving images through which she investigates technology's paradoxical relationship with the occult - the hidden and/or esoteric - , particularly in the context of what it is means to be visible or obscured in our computational culture.
 Her thesis work examines the intertwined histories of optical instruments, technological media and the occult with a focus on the aesthetic and political dimensions of the hidden, such as conspiratorial thinking and the concept of black boxes.

-In addition to her research and artistic projects, Ambre teaches courses on media archaeology, image theory and visuality at ESAD Orléans and the University of Paris 1 Panthéon-Sorbonne.
-She a regular jury in international art school juries and serves as an editor and co-founder of the research platforms Design in Translation and Design, Arts, Médias.
-She contributes to various publications, including Païen Edition, Science du Design, Azimuts, and PLATISK.
+In addition to her research and artistic projects, Ambre teaches courses on media archaeology with a focus on spectral studies, image theory and visual studies at ESAD Orléans and the University of Paris 1 Panthéon-Sorbonne.
+She's a jury for international art schools, serves as an editor of the research platforms she co-founded Design in Translation and Design, Arts, Médias and sometimes writes for fun, for money or for research purposes (Païen Edition, Science du Design, Azimuts, and PLATISK)